jj5/kickass-crypto/README.md

 ## Random data

-This library requires secure random data inputs for various reasons:
+This library requires secure random data inputs for various purposes:

 * for generating secret keys
 * for generating initialization vectors